Harital/shopping-cart/README.md

 More details about the endpoints syntax can be found in api/shopping-cart-api.yaml

+For simplicity, the reserve call is made using a goroutine.
+However, a more advanced approach could be taken depending on the needs: I.E: batch processs several queries on a single request.

 ## Usage
 - Checkout git project
 - Have installed docker and docker-compose (I have tested it in linux)